hon-nova/eCoffee/README.md

 1. `index.js`
       - There are a few functionalities:
          - First, one script is responsible for handling the `like` functionality on an e-commerce website.
 When a user clicks a like button for a product, it sends a request to the server Django to update the `like` status.
 Depending on the response, it updates the UI to reflect whether the product is liked or not by toggling a liked class on the corresponding `heart` icon.
 The script includes error handling to log any issues that occur during the process.
          - Second, a function call `getSalesData()` that is used for:
-            - fetch monthly sales data from `/api/sales-data` backend Django
+            - fetching monthly sales data from `/api/sales-data` backend Django
-            - rendered a Chart.js bar chart (myChart) on main_dashboard.html using fetched data
+            - rendering a Chart.js bar chart (myChart) on main_dashboard.html using fetched data
-            - used JavaScript to dynamically update the chart with monthly sales data
+            - using JavaScript to dynamically update the chart with monthly sales data
 # 3. How to run your application
 1. Create a virtual environment named as final_env:
    ```python